Superposition theorem state that:

 Solve for another source:

-To find the effect of Current Source, I= 3A, I short circuit the voltage source V=6v and the circuit will become something like this:
+To find the effect of the Current Source, I= 3A, I short circuit the voltage source V=6v, and the circuit will become something like this:

 Find Algebraic sum:

-To wrap things up, superposition theorem is the circuit analysis tool considering the individual effect of sources.
-And the theorem can only be applied to the linear circuits.
-Where linear circuit is those which poses the property of homogeneity and additivity.
+To wrap things up, the superposition theorem is the circuit analysis tool considering the individual effect of sources.
+The theorem can only be applied to linear circuits.
+Where the linear circuit poses the property of homogeneity and additivity.

 Highly energetic article, I enjoyed that bit.